ska-sa/katgpucbf/misc/xbgpu/README.md

 are quite well contained.
 A complication may be that the tensor core kernel needs to be changes so much that the input and output data formats change.
 In this case, the [precorrelation_reorder.py](katxgpu/precorrelation_reorder.py) may need to be changed too.
-The entirety of the `async def _gpu_proc_loop(self)` function in [xbengine_proc_loop.py](katxgpu/xbengine_proc_loop.py) would then need to be modified.
-If you begin modifying other functions in xbengine_proc_loop.py to get the new tensor cores working then I suspect you have done something wrong as only the `_gpu_proc_loop` function launches GPU kernels.
+The entirety of the `async def _gpu_proc_loop(self)` function in [xbengine.py](katxgpu/xbengine.py) would then need to be modified.
+If you begin modifying other functions in xbengine.py to get the new tensor cores working then I suspect you have done something wrong as only the `_gpu_proc_loop` function launches GPU kernels.
 Nvidia has some cuBLAS functions that could potentially perform the operation we want after a bit of reordering (see [here](https://docs.nvidia.com/cuda/cublas/index.html#cublas-lt-t-gt-syrk) - but you may need to dig deeper into the cuBLAS options available) - I am just not certain that this uses Tensor cores under the hood.
 You will need to investigate and profile this further.
-17. The katxgpu._katxgpu module only exists in the C++ real.
+17. The katxgpu._katxgpu module only exists in the C++ realm.
 IDEs (and I suspect documentation generators) do not pickup up these C++ python modules very well.
 It would be nice if these modules were detected by IDEs.
 In katfgpu, there is a solution to this that involves using .pyi files (stub files).
 The folder with these stub files is [here](https://github.com/ska-sa/katfgpu/tree/master/katfgpu/_katfgpu).
 The